publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptIX/m__us_usc_t8_s1372.md

         (2) __FERPA__

             The Family Educational Rights and Privacy Act of 1974 \[[20 U.S.C.
-1232g][/us/usc/t20/s1232g]\] shall not apply to aliens described in subsection (a) of this section to the extent that the Attorney General determines necessary to carry out the program under subsection (a) of this section.
+1232g][/us/usc/t20/s1232g]\] shall not apply to aliens described in subsection (a) to the extent that the Attorney General determines necessary to carry out the program under subsection (a).

         (3) __Electronic collection__